jgagne/ajovt4-ls22-vskk/09-layout-second.md

 >
 > —[Philip Crosby](https://en.wikipedia.org/wiki/Philip_B._Crosby),  businessman and author

-Layout a short pitch deck, presenting the key points of your thesis using any presentation format (Figma, Keynote, Pitch, etc.).
+Layout a short pitch deck, presenting the key points of your thesis using any presentation format/tool (Markdown, Figma, Keynote, etc.) of your choice.

 ## Handoff